SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 > Learn more about the [Office 365 CLI](https://pnp.github.io/office365-cli/)

 ### Connecting to SharePoint Online

 Before using the App Catalog in your deployment environment, you first need to authenticate against the App Catalog of your tenant.
-To do so, add a `Command Line` task and paste in the following command into the `script` field `o365 login -t password -u $(username) -p $(password)
+To do so, add a `Command Line` task and paste in the following command into the `script` field `o365 login -t password -u $(username) -p $(password)`.
-`

 ![connecting to the app catalog](../../images/azure-devops-spfx-15.png)

 > [!NOTE]
 > If you are using Office CLI to connect to your tenant for the first time, you need to perform an interactive logon with the account first.
 This is required to grant access to PnP Office 365 Management Shell application which is used by Office CLI to access your tenant on the account's behalf.
 Your task will otherwise fail to logon non-interactively.
-Details available on Office 365 CLI [User Guide](https://pnp.github.io/office365-cli/user-guide/connecting-office-365/)
+Details available on Office 365 CLI [User Guide](https://pnp.github.io/office365-cli/user-guide/connecting-office-365/).

+> [!NOTE]
+> Office 365 CLI is an open-source tool with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 ### Adding the Solution Package to the App Catalog